SabulineHorizon/SingularityTrainer/README.md

-# RotKCutsceneSkip
+# SingularityTrainer

-This program is intended to be used to skip FMV cutscenes in the 2003 game Lord of the Rings: Return of the King.

-While it is running, this program will search for the rotk.exe process.
-If the process is found and the memory address matches what it expects, it will modify the process memory.
+This program is a speedrun trainer for the 2010 game Singularity.
+It has position save/load/rewind, fly mode, god mode, and a couple other minor things.